 As cat owners, we should always be on the lookout for anything that might tell us about our best friend’s health.
 From the simplest to the most obvious ones, every sign matters.
 One sign that shouldn’t be ignored is vomiting.

-Cat vomiting happens when their bodies forcefully eject the contents from their stomach.
+Cat vomiting happens when their bodies forcefully expel the contents from their stomach.
 This gets rid of harmful substances, such as spoiled food, foreign objects, and toxins.

 Because of the implications of vomiting, it’s important to get a head start on everything about it.
 Lucky for you, we’re here to share what we know.